ahmedselhady/ahmedselhady.github.io/_pages/about.md

 I am working on the analysis and improvement of multi-lingual capabilities in Large Language Models.

 Before embarking on my PhD, I worked as an Applied Data Scientist at **Microsoft Bing's** news and content moderation and understanding (now part of web and windows experience).
-I also worked as an Applied Data Scientist at **Agolo**, a Microsoft-backed startup, where I worked on multiple projects building summarization solutions for elite clients such as *Franklin Templeton*, *Acuity*, *Associated Press*.
+I also worked as an Applied Data Scientist at **Implicit.ai** (formerly Agolo), a Microsoft-backed startup, where I worked on multiple projects building summarization solutions for elite clients such as *Franklin Templeton*, *Acuity*, *Associated Press*.
 All the projects are part of Microsoft's Azure services now.

 <p align="center">